 Awesome audio: The 11-speaker, 800-watt JBL system offers a premium audio experience.
 It comes standard on the Limited and optional in the Adventure, XLE Premium, and TRD Off-Road models.

-All-wheel drive: AWD is a popular option on the RAV4, offered at a reasonable $1,400.
-The feature is standard in the TRD Off-Road and Adventure trims.
+All-wheel drive: All-wheel drive is a popular option on the RAV4, offered at a reasonable $1,400.

 Check this week’s Fair Purchase Price or see the RAV4 models near you.